petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/web-server-service.md

 Files in `/webserver/configs/{ENV}/` will be copied as overrides into /etc/nginx/ in the webserver container in Liferay Cloud.
 Files in `/webserver/configs/{ENV}/public/` will be copied as overrides into var/www/html/.

+## Automatic Log Rotation

+{bdg-secondary}`Available web server version 5.3.0+`

+Nginx's access and error logs (by default, stored in the Nginx container's `/var/log/nginx/` directory) automatically rotate to prevent the individual files from becoming too large to read.
+On a regular interval (by default, every midnight), the current access and error log files are rotated and replaced with new files.
+Automatic rotation also occurs if the files reach a certain maximum size threshold (by default, 50 MB).

+The newest files after rotation are created with a `.0` postfix to the file names, and successively older files have postfixes ordered sequentially (`.1`, `.2`, etc.).
+The rotation is handled smoothly and does not interrupt Nginx or your service's regular function.

+You can define these environment variables in your web server service to adjust the rotation behavior:

+* `LCP_LOGROTATE_SCHEDULE`: Defines the schedule for automatic rotation (using a Cron schedule syntax).

+* `LCP_LOGROTATE_FILE_SIZE`: Defines a maximum size for log files before they are automatically rotated.

+* `LCP_LOGROTATE_FILE_COUNT`: Defines the maximum number of rotated log files to keep in the container.

 ## Environment Variables

 These environment variables are available for the web server service: